browserengineering/book/book/animations.md

 ```

 ::: {.further}
-Why is it that flattening a recursive display list into `PaintChunks` is
+Why is it that flattening a recursive display list into paint chunks is
 possible?
 After all, visual effects in the DOM really are nested.

-The answer is that the `PaintChunk` concept is indeed sound for the purpose
+The answer is that the paint chunk concept is indeed sound for the purpose
 of overlap testing, but the implementation of `Browser.draw` in this section is
 incorrect for the case of nested visual effects (such as if there is a
 composited animation on a DOM element underneath another one).
 To fix it